gandoulf/enzo-resse/FOW/src/book/Tutorials/Rendering/MaterialOpacity.md

 ![MaterialOpacityPictures](../../../assets/Tutorial/Rendering/VFX/4_ConnectFogToMultiply.png)

 After reconnecting the nodes, test the tutorial to confirm that VFX inside the bush remains hidden.
-Particles are only rendered when exiting the area.

 ## VFX Materials settings

 By default, the provided nodes for the `Opacity Mask` are configured to soften the fog data using a `Blur` algorithm and to apply the `HeatTexture` if it's enabled in the `FOWHandler`.
 These two settings may increase rendering costs.
-To adjust this, disable them in the `MPC_FOW_VFXRenderSettings` by changing the values of
+To adjust this, disable them in the `MPC_FOWRenderSettings` by changing the values of
-`bEnableHeatTexture` and `bEnableBlur`.
+`VFX_bEnableHeatTexture` and `VFX_bEnableBlur`.

 ![MaterialOpacityPictures](../../../assets/Tutorial/Rendering/VFX/5_ChangeSettingsMPC.png)

 You can also modify these values at runtime with console commands:
-- `fow.r.EnableHeatTexture` lets you toggle the Heat Texture on or off.
+- `fow.r.vfx.EnableHeatTexture` lets you toggle the Heat Texture on or off.
-- `fow.r.EnableBlur` lets you toggle the Blur on or off.
+- `fow.r.vfx.EnableBlur` lets you toggle the Blur on or off.

 ---
 _Documentation built with [**`Unreal-Doc` v1.0.9**](https://github.com/PsichiX/unreal-doc) tool by [**`PsichiX`**](https://github.com/PsichiX)_